 When strolling down the dairy aisle have you noticed kefir, a cousin of yogurt?
 Kefir (pronounced “kuh-FEER”) is a dairy beverage made by adding kefir “grains”, which are pellets of yeast bacteria, to milk and heating it to produce a drink.
-Kefir is like a “drinkable yogurt” with a similar taste, but with a much higher probiotic content!
-In fact, kefir contains 10 to 20 different probiotic strains whereas yogurt has only a few.
+It is like a “drinkable yogurt” with a similar taste, but with a much higher probiotic content!
+In fact, it contains 10 to 20 different probiotic strains whereas yogurt has only a few.

-Today, we will learn more about kefir and do a general comparison between yogurt and kefir.
+Today, we will learn more about this product and do a general comparison between yogurt and kefir.
 To begin, it is important to note that probiotics are the “good bacteria” that when consumed in the right amounts may lead to health benefits.
 However, probiotic research is still in it’s infancy and there appears to be dose and strain specific criteria reap specific benefits.
 Stay tuned as the research continues to evolve!

 |Fermented Milk product||Yes||Yes|